 Katrina S. Kennett

-In addition to consulting with schools and individuals for ERC, Katrina is adept at guiding and supporting teachers in employing a range of connectivity strategies, including their use of platforms such as Twitter, Padlet, Google Drive (including Google Classroom), and Evernote.
+In addition to consulting with schools and individuals for ERC, Katrina is adept at guiding and supporting teachers as they explore and plan with new digital tools such as Twitter, Padlet, Google Drive (including Google Classroom), and Evernote.